laurabragagnolo/boat-detector-BOW/README.md

 # boat-detector-BOW
-Boat detection system based on bag-of-words features and SVM classification.
+Boat detection system based on bag-of-words features and SVM classification, developed as final project for the Computer Vision course 2020/2021 at the University of Padua.

 ## Basic usage